GlassOrchid/cloudcompute/README.md

 - Securely upload and manage files through a Virtual Private Cloud (VPC)
 - Gain real-time insights and analytics into storage usage
-- Access developer-friendly APIs for automation and integration
 - Maintain full transparency on resource usage and system performance

 Unlike traditional cloud services, CloudBase provides complete visibility into storage behavior and resource utilization — ideal for users who want to *build upon*, not just *use*, their cloud storage.